Jolene (film): Plot

 Jolene later is in Las Vegas, working as an erotic dancer when she meets Sal Fontaine, a mobster.
 He takes a liking to her and invites her to quit dancing and move into his high rise condo.
 Jolene enjoys a life of luxury with Sal, going to fancy dinners and exploring her talent as an artist.
 One night, Sal demands that Jolene get dressed, go downstairs and wait for him.
 She falls asleep in the restaurant and quietly returns to the condo to find Sal dead and the mob looking for her.
 Jolene escapes and ends up hitchhiking on a truck to Tulsa.

 In Tulsa, Jolene finds work as a receptionist and banquet server.
 She meets Brad Benton, the son of a wealthy family.
 He relentlessly pursues her, sending flowers to her workplace and charming her into dates.
 Outwardly religious but obnoxiously arrogant, he is rude, entitled, narcissistic and demanding to everyone.
-Brad pressures Jolene into quickly getting married and on their wedding night when he discovers a tattoo of a heart with flames on her backside, this triggers him and he anally rapes her.
+Brad pressures Jolene into quickly getting married and on their wedding night, he discovers a tattoo of a heart with flames on her backside, this triggers him and he anally rapes her.
 When Jolene becomes pregnant, Brad interrogates her on how many people she has had sex with; when she refuses to comply, he slaps her across the face.
-After the baby is born, Brad's parents investigate Jolene's past and inform him.
+After their baby is born, Brad's parents investigate Jolene's past and inform him.
 He then brutally attacks her, permanently damaging her vocal cords.
 She tries to leave and take Brad Jr., but a domestic violence lawyer refuses to take her case due to her past.
 While staying in a shelter for battered women, the police come and arrest Jolene for kidnapping and Brad is granted an annulment.
 Jolene is convicted of the kidnapping and is allowed supervised visits.
 She decides to exit her baby's life while he is an infant, reasoning that he can imagine his mother to be anybody.

 Finally, Jolene ends up in Los Angeles, working as a comic illustrator for a graphic novel company, where she incorporates events from her life into her work.
 In her final narration, she reveals that she has dreams to be an actress and that a film studio might want to use her.
 Seeing a woman walking her young son up the street, Jolene imagines herself a famous actress returning to Tulsa in a limousine to visit her son and happily walks out of frame.